rbowsley/lamplighthelp/source/21-1-1_Comm_Module-_Adding-_Editing_and_Deleting_Comm_Templates.markdown

 ### HTML Checks

 {{Comm}}s composed in {{Lamplight}} are formatted in HTML and it is possible to view them in HTML and run an HTML check.
-It is only recommend to use this if you have an understanding of HTML.
+We would recommend that you only use this if you have an understanding of HTML.

 ![HTML Checks](21.1.1h.png)